The current situation

 The Next Generation Internet (NGI) should offer more to our society.
 It should provide better services and greater involvement and participation.
 It is essential that the next-generation Internet is designed for humans, so that it can meet its full potential for the society and economy.
 The scope of the European initiative should be broad, addressing technological opportunities arising from advances in various research fields, extending from new network architectures and software-defined infrastructures to new concepts for services and applications.

-First steps towards the Next Generation Internet
+Steps towards the Next Generation Internet

 The European Commission aims to shape the internet of the future as a powerful, open, data-driven, user-centric, interoperable platform ecosystem.
 Preparations for the Next Generation Internet initiative include: